 (5 000 000 /1 000 x 1€ = 5000€)

-Then you sold 4 more kiwis for the CPM of 0.20€, which gave you revenue of 800€ (4 000 000 /1 000 x 0.20€ = 800€).
+Then you sold 4 more kiwis (4M ad impressions) for the CPM of 0.20€, which gave you ad revenue of 800€ (4 000 000 /1 000 x 0.20€ = 800€).

 In total, you sold 9 fresh kiwis and earned 5800€ (5000€ + 800€ = 5800€).

-Your eCPM, would be the total revenue (5800€) divided by the ad impressions you sold (9M), giving you an eCPM of 0.64€.
+In this case, your eCPM would be your total ad revenue (5800€) divided by the total number of ad impressions you sold (9M), giving you an eCPM of 0.64€.

 ❗Bear in mind that eCPM doesn’t represent the 10M ad impressions you initially had in total, but only the 9M you sold.